 A user's public key consists of a large integer n (currently numbers with at least 1024 bits are recommended, and 2048 is being recommended by many experts) and an exponent e.
 The integer n should be a product of two prime numbers p and q, both of which should be about half as long as n.
 Thus, in order to implement the system it must be possible to find two large primes and multiply them together in a reasonable amount of time.
-For the security of the system, it must be the case that no one who does not know p or q could factor n.
+For the security of the system, it must be the case that no one who does not know p or qcould factor n.

 At first glance this seems strange, that one should be able to determine if a number is prime or not, but not be able to factor it.
-However, there are algorithms for testing primality, which can discover that a number is composite (not prime) without finding any of its factors.
+However, there are algorithms, such as the Rabin-Miller algorithm discussed in lectures, for testing primality, which can discover that a number is composite (not prime) without finding any of its factors.
 (The ones most commonly used are probabilistic, so they could with small probability declare a composite number prime; the probability of this happening can be made arbitrarily small.)